Agenda: 24-26 March 2026

 RAKIA presents a step-by-step guide to leveraging OSINT and fusion technology for comprehensive investigations—all within a single interface.
 Explore real-world applications, including target profiling, mass data collection, darknet exploration, avatar management, fake account detection, no-code crawlers, and advanced link analysis.

-Presented by RAKIA Group
+Presented by RAKIA Group14:00-14:45

 ARGOS: Is my phone infected?

-Presented by Top Solution16:15-17:00
+Presented by Top Solution16:15-17:00 Session A

 Leverage DPI-Based Traffic Visibility at 100Gbps (1 Server) and App-Based Traffic Filtering to Raise the Performance of Government SOCs & Cyber Investigations